6R360R7/csl-lab-02/README.md

 We will understand the p5 canvas coordinate system, call functions and pass parameters to them, and consult the p5 reference for documentation about them.

 ## Objectives:
-* Create an account on the editor
-* Explain what p5.js is
+* Explore what p5.js is
-* Describe things you can create on p5.js
+* Imagine things you can create with p5.js
 * Understand the p5 canvas coordinate system

 ## Vocabulary: